sheikh-adib/JAVA-Course/README.md

 - using openJDK-20
 - IDE: IntelliJ
 ### Solution aproach
+1. main file: Pre-check/src/Participant.java
-1. list of accesible function of Prticipant can bee seen in interface of Participant (Participant_interface)
+2. list of accesible function of Prticipant can bee seen in interface of Participant (Participant_interface)
 ### Verification
 - list of three participant were created
 - three scenearion were conducted